One seriously injured in senior living complex fire in Zion

 The third floor of the facility was ventilated and utilities were shut off to the apartment where the fire occurred.
 Once the smoke was cleared, all occupants other than those displaced were assisted back to their respective apartments.

-The resident who was rescued was transported in serious condition to Vista East Medical Center in Waukegan.
-Two victims were also transported for underlying medical issues that may or may not have been exacerbated by the fire.

-The state fire marshal and local fire investigators are looking into the cause and origin of the fire.
+As of Monday, the state fire marshal and local fire investigators were looking into the cause and origin of the fire.

-Approximately 25 fire and emergency units with 55 personnel responded to the scene, including fire departments from Zion, Beach Park, Winthrop Harbor, Gurnee, Pleasant Prairie, Waukegan, Kenosha, Lake Forest, Bristol, Antioch, Newport, Fox Lake, Grayslake, Greater Round Lake and North Chicago.
+Approximately 25 fire and emergency units with 55 personnel responded to the scene to assist Zion crews, including fire departments from Kenosha, Bristol, Pleasant Prairie, Beach Park, Winthrop Harbor, Gurnee, Waukegan, Lake Forest, Antioch, Newport, Fox Lake, Grayslake, Greater Round Lake and North Chicago.
 Also responding were the Zion Police Department, the Illinois State Fire Marshal and the Zion Emergency Services and Disaster Agency.

 Get local news delivered to your inbox!